rutkluk/CodexAzure/README.md

 - [`examples/dataverse_custom_linked_service`](examples/dataverse_custom_linked_service/main.tf) – configures a Dataverse linked service using service principal authentication.

 The [`examples/simple`](examples/simple/main.tf) scenario continues to showcase composing the Data Factory deployment with custom linked services.
-It now also provisions Azure and self-hosted integration runtimes using the dedicated module and creates both schedule and tumbling window triggers for sample pipelines.
+It now also provisions Azure and self-hosted integration runtimes using the dedicated module, creates both schedule and tumbling window triggers for sample pipelines, configures global parameters, and demonstrates attaching a Purview account and explicit customer managed key identity overrides.